 - an intention to be legally bound; and

-- consideration (consideration stems from the idea that when two parties agree, they have reached a bargain and consideration is required to show that the parties have ‘bought’ the promise by doing some act or providing something in return for the promise).
+Consideration stems from the idea that when two parties agree, they have reached a bargain.
+The parties need consideration to show that they have ‘bought’ the promise by doing some act or providing something in return for the promise.

-In contrast with a contract or agreement, there is no requirement for consideration to pass for a deed to be legally binding.
-Consideration is not required for a deed to be enforceable because of the idea that a deed is the most solemn indication to the community that the parties to a deed intend to be bound.
+In contrast with a contract or agreement, there is no requirement for consideration for a deed to be legally binding.
+A deed does not need consideration because of the idea that a deed is the most solemn indication that the parties intend to be bound.

 - deed of termination;